Passionate about our vision to create a disability confident Australia, our people are flexible, collaborative, open minded and focused on results.

 Tia has made her life-long goals to empower individuals, with a desire to work in a challenging environment to inspire empathy and equity.
 Her previous experience in supporting people with disability has also developed her passion on advocating for diversity, accessibility and inclusion.

-Tia is pursuing a Master degree in Communication and specialises in Public Relations and Digital Media.
+Tia is pursuing a postgraduate degree in Communication and specialises in Public Relations and Digital Media.

 Rosie Lane